Lawin0129/NFS-World-Offline/README.md

 3) Run "install_packages.bat" to install all the required modules.
 4) Run "start.bat", if there is no errors, it should work.
 5) Add the server to the Soapbox Race World Launcher by the url "http://localhost:3550/Engine.svc".
+6) Select the server, enter any email and password then press login.
-6) When you launch the game, just create your driver and play.
+7) Once the game has launched, create your driver and play!
 # Credits
 | Name | Helped with |
 | --------------- | ----------- |